annymsMthd/FindBlockPostGIS/README.md

 	Name: (name of osm street),
 	StartId: (Id of start node),
 	EndId: (Id of end node),
-	StreeGeom: (geojson object that represents the street) }]
+	StreetGeom: (geojson object that represents the street) }]
 ```